open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/deployment/backup-restore-metadata.md

 # Backup & Restore Metadata

-## Deprecation notice

-{% inlineCalloutContainer %}
-  {% inlineCallout
-    color="violet-70"
-    icon="10k"
-    bold="Use Native SQL Backup Tools"
-    href="/v1.4/deployment/backup-restore-metadata" %}
-    Go to the latest version of the documentation to learn how to backup and restore metadata using native SQL backup tools.
-  {% /inlineCallout %}
-{% /inlineCalloutContainer %}

 ## Introduction

 The goal of OpenMetadata is to enable company-wide collaboration around metadata.
 The more we use it, the more value